We are offering a comprehensive seminar, forum and workshop program for AusFly 2019.

 What it takes to produce slippery sleek aircraft and the stunning performance that can be achieved

-The status of Pt 43 development – find out the latest around who, how and when general and sport aviators likely to be affected
+The status of Part 43 development – find out the latest around who, how and when general and sport aviators are likely to be affected

-The development of Pt 43 is developing and as the proposal matures, some clarity around how and when maintainers and aircraft owners are likely to be affected is emerging.
+The development of Pt 43 continues and, as the proposal matures, some clarity around how and when maintainers and aircraft owners are likely to be affected is emerging.
 Hear about key elements of the proposal from the CASA team.

 Part 149 has arrived and came in to effect on 14th July 2019 – hear about the current activities and what this means for sport aviators